xueyanlipku/xueyanlipku.github.io/index.md

 Greetings!
 I am currently a 4th-year PhD student in Seismology at University of Texas at Dallas.
 My supervisor is Prof. [Hejun Zhu](https://scholar.google.com/citations?user=dCUgUwYAAAAJ&hl=en).

 My research focuses on investigating the radial and azimuthal anisotropy structure of Australian Plate using adjoint tomography.
-Besides, I am also interested in resolution evaluation of inverted model, wave equation modeling and imaging techniques, as well as code optimization for scientific computing packages, e.g. [SPECFEM3D_GLOBE](https://geodynamics.org/cig/software/specfem3d_globe/).
+Inverted wave-speed perturbation throws light on the cratonic lithosphere thickness of continental Australia, as well as the slab morphology of surrounding subduction zones (Tonga-Kermadec-Hikurangi, New Hebrides and Java).
+Fast-axis direction of azimuthal anisotropy no only shows the frozen-in deformation within the lithosphere, but unveils the mantle flow in the upper mantle.
+This enables us to infer the dynamic process inside the Earth.
+In addition to my phd thesis research, I am also interested in resolution evaluation of seismic tomography, wave equation modeling and imaging techniques, as well as code optimization for scientific computing packages, e.g. [SPECFEM3D_GLOBE](https://geodynamics.org/cig/software/specfem3d_globe/).

 <br>